Why Ethiopia is the Spiritual Heart of Africa

 Ethiopia – Where Earth and Sky Meet

-To step into Ethiopia is to enter a world where the spirit is an integral part of everyday life.
+To step into Ethiopia is to enter a world where spirit is an integral part of everyday life.
 A world where every stone, every song, and every smile carries the memory of something greater than ourselves.

 Author: Martin Bonov